 The speakers of this Satellite Workshop will deal with issues relating to multiple temporal and spatial scales.
 In particular, this workshop will cover the two main themes of the INI programme and will be both a dedicated research workshop, and an introduction to the INI programme.
 The participants of the workshop will be encouraged to contribute to the programme by working on research topics investigated by Cambridge-based research participants, and by attending the third and fourth workshops organized in Cambridge in April and June, 2016.
 These two follow up workshops will be dedicated to each of the two main themes of the INI programme (spatial and non-spatial modelling).

 Fellowships are available to partially cover travel costs for some junior US participants thanks to a grant from the NSF.
-Further Information.
+Graduate students and postdocs should send:

 Subscribe for the latest updates on events and news

 INI is a creative collaborative space which is occupied by up to fifty-five mathematical scientists at any one time (and many more when there is a workshop).
 Some of them may not have met before and others may not realise the relevance of other research to their own work.